 - Myoclonic seizures: Characterised by brief jerks and shocks of the body, switching between the tensing and relaxing of muscles, myoclonic seizures are not seen as too serious on their own.
 However, for someone with epilepsy, they often happen every day and are commonly coupled with atonic seizures.
 Myoclonic seizures tend to happen more frequently as a teenager and gradually decrease into adulthood.

 - Tonic-clonic seizures: These are the most intense and severe form of seizure.
 During the ‘tonic’ phase of the seizure, the body can seize up and fall to the floor.
 After this, the ‘clonic’ phase starts with the rapid jerking of the body.
 A person may also bite their tongue or lose control of their bladder.
 A tonic-clonic seizure should last 1-3 minutes.
 However, if these last longer than 5 minutes make sure to call 999.

 How common is epilepsy for the elderly?

-In terms of how many people have epilepsy, one in four people will develop some form of epilepsy over the age of 65.
+In terms of how many people have epilepsy, one in four people newly diagnosed with epilepsy is over the age of 65.
 However, an elderly person is more likely to develop focal seizures as opposed to generalised seizures.